Symmetric Localizable Multipartite Quantum Measurements from Pauli Orbits: Discussion and Outlook

-Several open directions emerge from this study.
+Aside from investigating these applications, several open directions emerge from this study.
 First, a natural goal is to develop a systematic method for imposing additional local geometric constraints on the single-qubit reductions of fiducial states.
 In particular, identifying general conditions under which the single-qubit reductions lie on specific geometric configurations—such as regular tetrahedra, squares, or other symmetric constellations.

 A second avenue concerns the classification of localizable tetrahedral bases in higher dimensions.
 While the two-qudit measurement proposed in Ref.~\cite{Czartowski2021} generalizes some geometric features of EJM, it is not efficiently localizable.
 Can we find a family of two-qudit bases that is?
 Establishing such constructions would be of practical interest for entanglement-assisted protocols in quantum networks and for implementing symmetric measurements in measurement-based quantum computation.